MicrosoftDocs/winrt-related/winrt-related-src/schemas/appinstallerschema/schema-root.md

 This reference provides details for each element, attribute, and data type that defines the schema for an .appinstaller file that defines the packages that are part of a related set.

-The following table lists all of the elements in each this schema.
+The following table lists all of the elements in this schema.

 | Element | Description |